evidentlyai/evidently/docs/book/dashboards/README.md

 * `random` - **random sampling** will be applied.
 This option works together with `ratio` parameter (see the example with the Profile above)

 If you do not specify the sampling parameters in the configuration, it will be treated as none and no sampling will be applied.

-Take the following steps to create and display a `Dashboard` in Jupyter notebook, export the report as an HTML file, or generate a JSON `Profile`.&#x20;